umadesai/ExercisesInC/homeworks/homework02.md

 the ones in the book).
 What is abstractly true about the system that is not literally true about the implementation?

+There are many real-world examples of virtualization.
+For example, sending an SMS text message seems like a very simple process.
+Abstractly, it seems like a simple message from one device gets sent to another.
+But the implementation is of course not that simple and involves many steps that have been abstracted away, including the message going through a control channel and SMSC.

 2. What is the difference between a program and a process?
 A process is a software object that helps isolate each running program from the others.
 It is a software object that represents a running program, but is not the program itself.
 A process contains the text of the program, data associated with the program, the state of any pending input/output operations, and the hardware state of the program.